 Precautions and Contraindications

 People with severe allergy (hives, swelling of the mouth or throat, difficulty breathing, hypotension, and shock) to gelatin or neomycin, or who have had a severe allergic reaction to a prior dose of MMR or MMRV vaccine, should not be revaccinated.
-MMR or MMRV vaccines may be administered to people who are allergic to eggs without prior routine skin testing or the use of special protocols.
+MMR or MMRV vaccine may be administered to people who are allergic to eggs without prior routine skin testing or the use of special protocols.

-Enhanced replication of vaccine viruses can occur in people who have immune deficiency disorders.
+Enhanced replication of live vaccine viruses can occur in people who have immune deficiency disorders.
 Death related to vaccine-associated measles virus infection has been reported among severely immunocompromised people.
-Therefore, severely immunosuppressed people should not be vaccinated with MMR or MMRV vaccines (for a thorough discussion of recommendations for immunocompromised travelers, see Chapter 8, Immunocompromised Travelers):
+Therefore, severely immunosuppressed people should not be vaccinated with MMR or MMRV vaccine (for a thorough discussion of recommendations for immunocompromised travelers, see Chapter 8, Immunocompromised Travelers):

-- People with leukemia in remission, and off chemotherapy, who were not immune to measles when diagnosed with leukemia may receive MMR vaccine.
+- People with leukemia in remission, and off chemotherapy, who were not immune to measles when diagnosed with leukemia, may receive MMR vaccine.
 At least 3 months should elapse after termination of chemotherapy before administration of the first dose.